samclintock/movie-finder-tmdb-extension/README.md

 ## Build the Extension

-Within a terminal, run `cd ./movie-moose` so you are within the extension directory and run `make` to build the extension.
+1. Within a terminal, run `cd ./movie-moose` so you are within the extension directory
+2. Run `npm install` within `popup` and `service-worker` to install the dependencies
+3. Run `make` to build the extension

 ## Install the Extension